WGHP

 WGHP (channel 8) is a television station licensed to High Point, North Carolina, United States, serving the Piedmont Triad region as an affiliate of the Fox network.
-The station is owned by Nexstar Media Group, and maintains studios on Francis Street (just outside downtown High Point); its transmitter is located in Sophia, North Carolina.
+It is owned by Nexstar Media Group, whose Tegna subsidiary owns CBS affiliate WFMY-TV (channel 2).
+WGHP's studios on Francis Street just outside downtown High Point, and its transmitter is located in Sophia, North Carolina.

 History

 As an ABC affiliate

 In 1958, the Federal Communications Commission (FCC) assigned a third VHF channel frequency to the Piedmont Triad area.
 The channel 8 allocation was freed up by the move of Florence, South Carolina's WBTW to channel 13, and was short-spaced to WCHS-TV in Charleston, West Virginia, and WXEX-TV (now WRIC-TV) in Petersburg, Virginia.
 Applicants for the High Point channel 8 allocation included Jefferson Standard Broadcasting, owner of WBTV in Charlotte and WBTW.
 The owner of WTOB-TV (channel 26; whose channel allocation is now occupied by WUNL-TV) in Winston-Salem was also interested.

 Southern Broadcast Company—which was 55 percent owned by former WTOB-TV principals, with the remainder owned by former Raleigh UHF station WNAO-TV and residents of High Point—was awarded the license and signed on WGHP on October 14, 1963.
 It originally operated as an ABC affiliate, taking the affiliation from both WFMY-TV (channel 2) and WSJS-TV (channel 12, now WXII-TV), which previously shared secondary affiliations with the network, taking the Triad region 14 years to gain full-time affiliations for each of the three major networks.
 WGHP's original studios were located inside the Sheraton Hotel on North Main Street in downtown High Point.

 WGHP was subsequently sold to Gulf Broadcasting in 1978.
 Gulf then sold the station to Taft Broadcasting as part of a group deal in 1984.
 That same year, the station moved to its current location on Francis Street outside of downtown High Point.
 On October 12, 1987, Taft was restructured into Great American Broadcasting after a hostile takeover.
 Former Taft president Dudley Taft formed a new company that took the Taft Broadcasting name and bought WGHP from Great American.
 The new Taft held onto channel 8 until 1992, when Great American repurchased the station.
 In December 1993, Great American Broadcasting filed for Chapter 11 bankruptcy and was restructured again to become Citicasters; it then put its entire television division up for sale.